Mletter1/Finding-Forward/README.md

 ## Synopsis

-The thought behind this application was to create a simple way to injest a data file, such as a csv, and output consumable human interpritable data and visualizations.
+The thought behind this application was to create a simple way to injest a data files, such as a csv, and output consumable human interpritable data and visualizations.

 ## Installation